entropicalabs/openqaoa-website/docs/devices/qiskit.md

 ## Explicitly create the qiskit device

-If you want to explicitly set the vectorized device use the following snipped
+If you want to target any of those simulator you need to specify the `local` location and use the correct name for the simulator.
+For example,

 ```Python
 q = QAOA()